danlobo1999/deep-audiobook-tuner/README.md

 - Music Generation

-  For music generation, although we used a pre-trained model, we required our model to generated music according to the given emotion.
+  For music generation, although we used a pre-trained model, we required our model to generate music according to the given emotion.
 For this we created a small hand labelled dataset of video-game piano music according to the emotions being used by our system.
 This dataset is used as the input for the music generation model.
 The data set is located here **deep-audiobook-tuner/assets/music_generation_data/datasets/vg-midi-annotated** (Refer the <a href="#Structure">folder structure</a>)

 ## <a name="Notebooks">**6.
 Source Code**</a>